qdbp/py9status/README.md

 # py9status
 ## an i3bar status line in python 3.

 A minimalistic alternative to i3status, i3blocks or py3status.
-Each element of the status line be a python class with a basic interface, polled by a controller class.
+Each element of the status line is a Python class with a basic interface, polled by a controller class.
 Configuration is done by editing the entry point python code directly (and intuitively).
 This is much in the spirit of [XMonad](http://xmonad.org/), except with fewer catamorphisms.

-The emphasis is on **total user control** and **code transparency**, followed in time with a performance tightening.
+The emphasis is on **total user control** and **code transparency**.
 This application is geared toward those *willing and able to program python* to configure it.

 ### configuring dispay style